-*edited to add: this post was written shortly after the school shooting in Connecticut five years ago.
+*edited to add 12/20: this post was written shortly after the school shooting in Connecticut eight years ago.
 It is one of the most syndicated posts that I’ve written and is part of a keynote that I give about the beauty in normal.
 I hope you read it.
 Because of everything I’ve written, this post has the ability to change your perspective on the profound beauty in normal. ~rachel

 I was grumbling.